Skip to main content

 Healthspan is the period of life spent in good health, free from the chronic diseases and disabilities of aging.
 While two people may have the same lifespan, they can have vastly different states of metabolic health, resulting in different healthspans.

-Metabolic health is defined by glycemic control and body weight, both of which are associated with healthspan.
+Metabolic health is defined by glycemic control and body weight which both are associated with healthspan.
 Insulin resistance (poor glycemic control) and obesity (abnormally high weight) are predictors of major age-related diseases, including cancer, diabetes, heart disease, stroke, and high blood pressure.

 How do I see my Metabolic Healthspan?

-Next, scroll down to see each individual contributor or "Factors."
+5. Scroll down to see each contributor or Factors.
 Tap the contributor to learn more and see your trends over time.

 How is it calculated?